Contrast-Security-OSS/docs/content/installation/setup/TeamServerSizing.md

 ### C1 configuration
-C1 configurations are recommended for Enterprise on Premises (EOP) customers deploying the Crawler micro-service.
+C1 configurations are recommended for Enterprise on Premises (EOP) customers deploying the Crawler microservice.
 The compute, resource and storage requirements are minimal for the Crawler.

 Most Crawler installations are suitable to run on a single vCPU.
 However, crawling performance improves with at least two vCPUs.
 Memory can be configured for the Crawler processes, which are both a Java Virtual Machine and PhantomJS process.
 Storage is only needed during the crawling operation.
 Once crawling is complete, the results of the crawling exercise are transferred to the Contrast.